 What to Look for When Buying Online

-Whether you're buying diamond, moissanite, sapphire, or any other stone, here's what matters:
+Whether you're buying diamond, moissanite, sapphire, or any other stone, the same principles apply — and getting them right matters more than most people think.

 BBBGEM: Our Pick for Value Jewelry

-BBBGEM is one of our affiliate partners, and they've earned that spot.
-They specialize in moissanite, lab-grown sapphires, emeralds, and other gemstones in solid gold and platinum settings.
-Their pricing is transparent (no inflated "compare at" prices), and their reviews consistently highlight quality craftsmanship.
+We're transparent about our affiliate partnerships, and BBBGEM has earned their spot.
+They specialize in moissanite, lab-grown sapphires, emeralds, and other gemstones set in solid gold and platinum.
+Their pricing is refreshingly straightforward — no inflated "compare at" numbers — and their reviews consistently highlight the craftsmanship.

 Weekend deals on things that matter